 The McKinney-Vento Homeless Assistance Act (the Act) ensures educational rights for children and youth experiencing homelessness.
 The primary goal is educational stability.
 The Act defines homeless students as those who lack a fixed, regular and adequate nighttime residence.
-This includes:
+This includes the following:

-- 1. Children and youth who are forced to share the housing of other persons due to the loss of housing, economic hardship, or a similar reason; live in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; live in emergency or transitional shelters; are abandoned in hospitals; or are awaiting foster care placement; - 2.
+- 1. Children and youth who are forced to share the housing of other persons due to the loss of housing, economic hard ship, or a similar reason; live in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; live in emergency or transitional shelters; or are abandoned in hospitals; - 2.
 Children and youth who have a primary nighttime residence that is not designed for or ordinarily used as regular sleeping accommodations for human beings; - 3.
 Children and youth who live in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; or, - 4.
-Migratory children who are living in circumstances set forth in items 1, 2 and 3.
+Migratory children who are living in circumstances set forth in item s 1, 2 and 3.

-Unaccompanied Youth are students who are not in the physical custody of a parent/guardian and are living in a homeless situation. (see Administrative Rule JBC[1]-R for more details.)
+Homeless Unaccompanied Youth are students who are not in the physical custody of a parent/guardian and are living in one of the situations listed above.

-Homeless students have certain educational rights: enroll without delay in school without proof of residency, permanent address, immunization, school records, or other documents or while documentation is being obtained; choose between the local school where they are living or the school last attended before becoming homeless, when requested by the parent and determined by the district to be feasible and in the student's best interest; attend school and participate in school programs with children who are not homeless; and receive all the school services available to other students including transportation services, special educational services where applicable, and meals through the school meals programs.
+Homeless students have certain educational rights: enroll in school without delay even if the student lacks documents normally required for enrollment or while documentation is being obtained; choose between the local school where they are living or the school of origin, when requested by the parent and determined by the district to be in the student's best interest; attend school and participate in school programs with children who are not homeless; and receive all the school services available to other students including transportation services, special educational services where applicable, and meals through the school meals programs.

-To be considered for eligibility or for more information regarding homeless education services, contact the Homeless Education Program (HEP) office at 678-503-0173.
-Eligible students or their families should complete Form JBC(1)-1 [Student Residency Statement (SRS)].
-The form is available online at www.cobbk12.org in the Board Policy Manual under section JBC(1)-R or at the local school.
-Fax the completed form to the HEP office at 770-437-5935 (fax) or give the form to the school.

-Eligibility for homeless education services is for one school year only.
+To be considered for eligibility, students or their families should complete Form JBC (l)-1 [Student Residency Statement (SRS)].
+The form is available online at www.cobbk12.org in the Board Policy Manual under section JBC (l)-R or at the local school.
+Email the completed form to the Homeless Education Program (HEP) office at HEP@cobbk12.org, fax to 678-594-8563 (fax) or give the form to the school.
+Eligibility for homeless education services is for one school year at a time.
 Renewal is not automatic.
-Each school year, a new SRS form should be submitted after July 1 in order for the HEP to determine if a student continues to qualify for homeless services.
+Each school year, a new SRS form should be submitted after July 1, to determine if a student continues to qualify for homeless services.